Biographical Sketches

 (Image from the book “History of Coos County, New Hampshire")

 Timothy H. Hutchinson Jr. was born to Timothy Hutchinson and Nizaulla Rawson in Sangerville, Maine on March 5, 1810.
-They claimed to trace his ancestry to the year 1282 A.D. when Barnard Hutchinson lived in Cowlan, York, England.
+He claimed to trace his ancestry to the year 1282 A.D. when Barnard Hutchinson lived in Cowlan, York, England.
 In 1833, Mr. Hutchinson came to Coos County and worked in a mill in Shelburne.
 In the year 1846, Timothy H. Hutchinson, or as he was more familiarly known, Harden Hutchinson came to Berlin.
 He had intentions of building a sawmill and clapboard machine on what was then called "Pine Island rips".
 He built a curious mill, which is also called a “crooked mill”.
 The people of Berlin called this mill “Harden Hutchinson’s Crooked Mill” because they said he would take any crooked stick, timber, or root of a tree to build this mill.
 This mill contained a “up-and-down saw” which tradition says “went up today and down tomorrow.”
 It is also said it went up, up, up, up until one would think it would never come down, then it went down, down, down, down, never to return, but it is said, all things come about if you wait long enough.
 Mr. Hutchinson would have no problem waiting because it is said he always did things as slow as possible.
 Everyone thought Mr. Hutchinson was crazy for putting a sawmill on the spot that he did, but he must have been the smartest of them all because Mr. Hutchinson's mill was located a short ways up the river from where the H. Winslow and Company built their sawmill.
 His mill was on the outlit of Bean Brook, the brook which is just below the Veteran Memorial Bridge (Twelfth Steet Bridge) and north of Horne field.
 Mr. Hutchinson was outraged because he claimed that the H. Winslow and Company's mill was on his land and talked of sewing.
 They told him to name his price and it is thought he said six thousand dollars.
 In March 1856, Mr. Hutchinson purchased a place in Gorham, put up a house, and December 22d of the same year, he married Eliza A., daughter of James and Betsey Hazelton, of Orford, New Hampshire.
 In the book, "History of Coös County, New Hampshire" by George Drew Merrill published in 1888, it says; T.H.
 Hutchinson says that on his first visit to the site of Gorham village in 1835 it was a desolate place enough.
 The snow drifted so hard that he could scarcely see the marks made by his horse, while the dry wire-grass wriggled above the snow, and the rocks stuck up very plentifully over the ground, and he would not have believed at the time that all the powers on earth could have made him come there to settle.
 Had he been a painter, surely he would have had abundant materials with which to make a picture of desolation.
 Suggesting that Mr. Hutchinson was alive when the book was written.
 (Image from Beyond Brown Paper archives)

-Bailey K Davis
+Bailey K. Davis

-Bailey K. Davis was born on April 23, 1826 to Daniel Davis and Hannah Walker in Shelburne NH.
-Bailey came to Maynesboro (Berlin) when he was very young and his father built a log house on the Berlin-Milan road.
-Mr. Davis married Susan E. Burbank of Gorham on May 30, 1847 and they moved to a farm on Gorham Hill called the Hodgdon farm.
-They lived there for about four years then moved back to the Milan Road.
-Bailey than moved into a house that he built on Main Street which was somewhere around the old fire station and where Brown School is today.
-He supported his family by working as a carpenter and mill hand in the H. Winslow & Company sawmill.
+Mr. Davis supported his family by working as a carpenter and mill hand in the H. Winslow & Company sawmill.
 After living there for five years, Davis moved his family to Maine where he lived for some time.
 While in Maine, two out of three of Davis’s children died of tuberculosis.
 In 1884, Mr. Davis moved back to the house on Seventh and Eighth Streets in Berlin, that is where he wrote his articles that were published in the Berlin Independent, which was later put into book form by his granddaughter in the 1920's.
 This book is known as Traditions and Recollections of Berlin N.H. with the first article being published in 1897.
 Mr. Davis also got involved with politics and helped encourage the building of the first Berlin High School on School Street.
 Sadly Mr. Davis died on May 7, 1904.
+Back in 1926, Mr. Louville Paine had this to say about Mr. Davis:

 Samuel Eaton Paine